apache/opendal/website/community/index.md

 You can:

-* Use our project and provide a feedback.
+* Use our project and provide feedback.
 * Provide us with the use-cases.
 * Report bugs and submit patches.
 * Contribute code, documentation.